FAST Serial Protocol command & message structure (with examples)¶

 WD:P<CR>The command was successful.
 (P = Passed)

 WD:F<CR>The command failed.
-Most likely this was a typo, or you tried to send a value that was outside of the acceptable range.
+(F = Failed) This is typically a typo, or you tried to send a value that was outside of the acceptable range.

-XX:F<CR>The last command was not valid.
+XX:F<CR>Indicates the last command received was not valid.
 If you just hit Return in your terminal emulator, you will get the

 XX:Fback because sending